hammytheham/trexplot/README.md

 By Hamish Robertson & Tan Benjakul

-We aim to deliver a LoFi plotting experience to Toughreactmech output files.
+We aim to deliver a plotting experience to Toughreactmech output files.

 Features;